 A home equity loan is a second loan; it works much like the first one.
 You will pick a loan lender, fill out a form, send documents, wait for the approval, and then close the mortgage.
 You will get a payment ( lump sum) for your loan amount that you will pay back every month as you did with your first loan.
 Normally, you will have to pay back the loan in 15 years or sooner.
 It all depends on the term.

 In general, a home equity loan has a higher rate compared to a refinance loan; this is because it is a second-lien mortgage.
 So meaning, once you fail to pay the loan, the loan lender on your first loan has the first claim to the property- and not the lender of home equity.
 This makes it a higher risk.
 So, high-interest rates provide loan lenders additional security and protection.

 What is a Refinance Loan?

 Not like a home equity mortgage, a refinance is not a second-lien loan, rather replaces the current home loan.
-Once you refinance into a long term mortgage or a low-interest rate, it could mean a small payment every month and less interest disbursed in due course.
-Also, you can refinance to exchange from an adjustable-rate loan to a fixed-rate loan so that you can lock in a low rate for a long haul.
+Once you refinance into a long-term mortgage or a low-interest rate, it could mean a small payment every month and less interest disbursed in due course.
+Also, you can refinance to exchange from an adjustable-rate loan to a fixed-rate loan so that you can lock in a low rate for the long haul.

 Cash-out refinances, on the other hand, are far different than usual refinance in that borrowers can tap part of the home equity they have through taking a large loan, bigger than the existing balance.